emberjs/rfcs/text/0000-handlebars-strict-mode.md

 2. Instead of proposing a standalone strict mode, we could just bundle these semantics into the templates imports proposal.

-   That would make it a very long anc complex RFC.
+   That would make it a very long and complex RFC.
 In addition, other build tools like [ember-cli-htmlbars-inline-precompile](https://github.com/ember-cli/ember-cli-htmlbars-inline-precompile) will not be able to adopt the same semantics.